-Items 10b(i-ii) - Operator's Spouse's Hours of Farm/Ranch Work
+Item 11b - Operator's Spouse's Hours of Farm/Ranch Work

 Record all of the spouse's hours of farm work, even for spouses who only work a few hours a week on the farm (bookkeeping, running errands, etc.).
 Include all work done for the farm business.
 Some respondents may say that the operator's spouse does not spend any time working on their operation.
 This is particularly true of those whose entire operation is enrolled in the CRP.
 These respondents should count the time spent on oversight, paperwork, filing income tax forms, and even the time spent completing this interview!
 Section I, Item 23 instructions give examples of agricultural work; all hours spent by the operator's spouse in any of these activities should be included.
-If the hours of work are not paid a wage or salary, then report the hours in Item 10b(i).
-If there are hours reported for a wage or salary, there should be cash wages to the spouse reported in Section I (and vice versa).
+Record spouse's hours of work regardless if they are paid or unpaid hours.
+If there are hours reported for a wage or salary, there should be cash wages to the spouse reported in Section I.